 6. All lines must be at least 0,3 pts.

 7. Minimum text size - at least 6 pts.

 8. All fonts must be converted into curves.

 9. Required resolution of bitmaps – 300 ppi., CMYK - Fogra 39.

 10. Depending on whether your artworks include vector objects or bitmaps, preferred file formats are: .pdf, .eps, .ai, .cdr, .jpg, .tiff

 When manufacturing with care your domed labels, we mainly use high quality machine screen printing and photorealistic digital printing.
-Therefore, in your artworks you should fill in your texts or images either with Pantone or CMYK matching systems colour.
-Please note, that As printing base material can be used white, glossy or matt silver, glossy or matte gold PE or PVC foils.
+Therefore, in your artworks you should fill in your texts or images either with Pantone or CMYK - Fogra 39 colour matching systems .
+Please note, that as printing base material can be used white, glossy or matt silver, glossy or matte gold PE or PVC foils.
 When printing on a substrate other than white, a slight colour variation might be possible.
 There might be also an optical colour deviation from the required colour due to dome coating.
 As a rule, printed colours become a little lighter.